ArtursBuls/ArtursBuls/README.md

 ### Hi there 👋

-🔭 I'm currently working on a project called Blog which uses Node.js.
+🔭 I'm currently on the way to get a real jOB!

-🌱 I’m currently learning Node.js.
+🌱 I’m currently learning Angular

 📫 How to reach me: https://www.linkedin.com/in/artursbuls/